 With the end of the school year quickly approaching, you may be thinking towards summer.
 For many teachers, summer is a time to plan for the next school year.
-However, some teachers, librarians, etc, are looking forward to running summer school, camps, or other summer programs.
-In a past job, I helped run a week-long summer STEM camp for middle school girls.
+However, some teachers, as well as public librarians, museum educators, YMCA leaders, and more informal STEM educators are looking forward to running summer school, camps, or other summer programs.
+In a past job, I helped run a week-long summer STEM camp for middle school girls at a college.
 I know first hand these types of events require months of planning, from the curriculum to the snacks.
 In this article, I outline five important items to consider as you plan for your upcoming summer STEM program.

 1. Create Three Top Goals